aref-asadi/Simple-Calculator/README.md

 # Calculator

-A basic calculator application in Python that performs fundamental arithmetic operations with both command-line (CLI) and graphical user interface (GUI) options.
+A basic calculator application in Python that performs fundamental arithmetic operations with a graphical user interface (GUI) designed to resemble a typical calculator.

 ## Features
 - Performs basic arithmetic operations: